nfreire/IIIF-Manifest-Metadata-Harvesting/pointers.md

   - a manifest of manifests
   - not the same coverage as previous list

+- [list of IIIF partners, can be used to mine sources] (http://iiif.io/community/)

 ## Discussions on discovery

 - [IIIF Discovery - seeAlso best practice] (https://groups.google.com/forum/#!searchin/iiif-discuss/discovery/iiif-discuss/DeLGCqZXJZ0/7RmCMgMBBgAJ)